 The Master in Business Administration in Accounting Program (AMBA) is designed both for BW undergraduate students who want to earn a joint BA/MBA degree and for those who already possess a Bachelor's degree and would like to enhance their financial management skills or meet the educational requirements to sit for the CPA examination in Ohio.
 The AMBA Program provides both the technical accounting and financial management skills and broad functional business background necessary to succeed in a challenging financial management career.
-The program is unique in that it contains an entire course on ethical issues in business and society and a capstone course in controllership.
 All courses are taught by faculty having the appropriate academic credentials, real world on-the-job experience, and professional certification where appropriate.
 Courses are based on the systematic approach to leadership and management, and uniquely combine the teaching of business theory and its practical application to the day-to-day work environment facing the student.